Turkey probes contractors as earthquake deaths pass 33,000

 The earthquake death toll in Syria’s northwestern rebel-held region has reached 2,166, according to the rescue group the White Helmets.
 The overall death toll in Syria stood at 3,553 on Saturday, although the 1,387 deaths reported for government-held parts of the country hadn’t been updated in days.
 Turkey’s death toll was 29,605 as of Sunday.

-Turkey’s Justice Ministry announced the establishment of Earthquake Crimes Investigation bureaus to identify contractors and others responsible for building works, gather evidence, instruct experts including architects, geologists and engineers, and check building permits and occupation permits.
+Turkey’s Justice Ministry announced the establishment of Earthquake Crimes Investigation bureaus to identify contractors and others responsible for building works.
+It would gather evidence; instruct experts including architects, geologists and engineers; and check building permits and occupation permits.

 A contractor was detained Friday at Istanbul airport before he could leave the country.
 He built a luxury 12-story building called Ronesans Rezidans in Antakya, and when it fell, it killed an untold number.
 He was formally arrested Saturday.